Thematic route stop fas fa-route green

 Description

-Next to the small town of Kyllini and a short distance from the modern port that connects the southern Ionian Islands with Ilia and the Peloponnese are the remains of Glarentza, the important medieval city and major port of the Principality of Achaia founded by the French Crusaders.
+Next to the small town of Kyllini and at a short distance from the modern port that connects the southern Ionian Islands with Ilia and the Peloponnese are the remains of Glarentza, the important medieval city and major port of the Principality of Achaia founded by the French Crusaders.

 A city originally created by the Franks, Glarentza grew, flourished, declined, and disappeared over the course of two centuries.
 The area is rapidly developing into the most important economic and urban center of the crusader hegemony, while at the same time it is turning into one of the busiest ports in the Mediterranean as imports and exports of products take place from there.
-The city still had industrial activity, a hospital, banks, and buildings for the service of seafarers, churches, blacksmiths, workshops, warehouses as well as a mint that cut the infamous tournois, also known as denier tournois.
+The city still had industrial activity, a hospital, banks and buildings for the service of seafarers, churches, blacksmiths, workshops, warehouses as well as a mint that cut the famous tornesi, also known as denier tournois.
 The importance of the city is also shown by the fact that the meetings of the rulers took place in Glarentza, while the prince maintains a second residence there.

 Copyediting: Ephorate of Antiquities of Ilia